pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

-1) You can run Wekan on Docker locally like this on http://localhost:8080/ (or other port it you change 8080 in script), 2 docker commands o:
+1) You can run Wekan on Docker locally like this on http://localhost:8080/ (or other port it you change 8080 in script):
 ```bash
 docker run -d --restart=always --name wekan-db mongo